digitalservicebund/ris-norms-ldml-schema-extensions/README.md

 - the code on `main` is the single source of truth
 - each team can directly push to `main`
 - if necessary teams can work on separate branches if they have changes that are still work in progress

-> [!WARNING]
-> As this repository is currently not in use, the XSD files are not guranteed to be up to date